jrie/kisslib/README.md

 ### Or to directly use kisslib (not Debian Jessie)
-Download "kisslib" which is a Linux binary and install the following dependencies to run it:
+Download "kisslib" which is a Linux 64bit binary and install the following dependencies to run it, please note that the library names may wary on your distribution.

 * libzip4
 * libsqlite3
 * libgtk-3-0